emanuelmoraes-dev/dimensions/README.md

 * The less limited quantity items there are in the game, the harder it will be for it to appear.
-* The triumphal entry can be used for whoever has an item equipped above the epic.
+* The triumphal entry can be used for whoever has an item equipped above the legendary.
 If done in an online dimension, all players in that dimension receive notification that someone has made a triumphant entry, showing what the item was.
 The notified player can be teleported to the place.
   (That can be used to attract enemy players and start a war).
-* On the online servers, players can team up to start a war.
+* On the online servers, players carn team up to stat a war.
 * Wars can only take place in specific places in the dimension.
-* In these peaceful places there may be bars with televisions where you can watch, in real time, live wars or championships with other players.
+* In peaceful places there may be bars with televisions where you can watch, in real time, live wars or championships with other players.
 * World championships take place outside the dimensions, where players compete against each other in a year-long standings to find out who is the champion.
 * The dimensions are the only places players can increase their power.
-* The epic and divine items cannot be used on championships.
+* The legendary and divine items cannot be used on championships.
 * When interacting with another NPC, there are different options to choose from (depending on what the NPCs role is).
 Every action choice usually has irreversible consequences.